cxli233/ggpathway/README.md

 # Example 2: more complex pathway

 For the 2nd example, let's do a more complex pathway.
-My more complex I mean more edges and more nodes, as well as branching pathway.
+By more complex I mean more edges and more nodes, as well as branches.
 We will use the rest of the pentose phosphate pathway.

 Once the pathway gets complex enough, it's better to prepare edge & node tables in Excel.